Former Treasurer, HERA Foundation & Director

 I have over 40 years’ experience in the metals industry, with 31 of those spent with HERA.
 Beginning my professional career in Germany, I came to New Zealand to complete my PhD research scholarship – starting a cycle of career development between the two countries over the coming years.

-I’ve a strong background in mechanical engineering, with my key area of focus being automation technology and welding – and it’s this expertise and work ethic that has led to my leadership role as Director.
-Today, I work closely with new CEO on strategic projects I can deliver value in.
-I also continue to advocate for the industry and support partner organisations I’ve helped to establish such as SCNZ, NZSSDA, NASH and Metals NZ.
+I’ve a strong background in mechanical engineering, with my key area of focus being automation technology and welding – and it’s this expertise and work ethic that led to my leadership role as Director.
+Today, I continue to advocate for the industry and support partner organisations where I can.

-Key projects I’ve been involved with include improving welding productivity issues, understanding emerging processes and materials, and most significantly – research into the performance of welded connections under seismic loading to shape the success of steel construction both nationally and abroad.
+Key projects I was involved with included improving welding productivity issues, understanding emerging processes and materials, and most significantly – research into the performance of welded connections under seismic loading to shape the success of steel construction both nationally and abroad.

-I’m proud to work at HERA, where my contribution makes a significant impact to our industry and the New Zealand economy.
-Nothing showcases this more than our work in making a more resilient Canterbury through stronger performing steel structures – keeping New Zealanders safer and the building process more competitive.
+I’m proud to have worked at HERA, where my contribution made a significant impact to our industry and the New Zealand economy.
+Nothing showcases this more than the work we did in making a more resilient Canterbury through stronger performing steel structures – keeping New Zealanders safer and the building process more competitive.

 Although retired, I am pleased to keep my connections with industry by serving as Secretary/Treasurer for the HERA Foundation and being a Trustee, as well as the being the Chair of HERA Certification.